 From the above discussion, you got to know what does sponsored mean on Amazon, how these Sponsored Ads work, how to use these ads, and we went over tools that you can use to help with your ads.

-Amazon Sponsored Ads are only offered to trustworthy sellers, and it appears mostly before the customers’ sight.
+Amazon Sponsored Ads are only offered to trustworthy sellers, and they appear mostly before the customers’ sight.
 This way, you can make more sales by paying Amazon a little for promoting your ads.

 Remember, consistency is the key to becoming a successful and popular seller on Amazon.
 If you have any product quality or shipping-related issues, you can’t take advantage of Ads.
 So you need to build yourself up first to be acceptable for using Amazon’s Sponsored Products ads.